 For the purposes of this database, we are following the most unanimously agreed lineage.
 Chart historians have long since agreed the NME published the pre-eminent singles chart from launch in November 1952 through to February 1960, when the Record Retailer took over as the chart of choice.
 As far as albums are concerned, the Record Mirror chart was the original (and most widely recognised) rundown, from July 1956 until March 1960, when the Record Retailer took over.

 From this point in early 1960, Record Retailer unified the albums and singles charts, remaining the source of choice through until early 1969 when BMRB took over the reins.
-In January 1983, Gallup became the UK’s Official chart compiler, before Millward Brown in turn picked up the baton in February 1994.
+In January 1983, Gallup became the UK’s Official chart compiler, before Millward Brown (now Kantar) in turn picked up the baton in February 1994.
 The only exception to this unbroken run of BMRB charts post-1969 was for the eight weeks comprising February and March 1971, when a postal strike meant that album chart publication by BMRB was sporadic at best.
 For this period our database reflects the charts published by Melody Maker – as is also agreed by many chart historians.

 As an overview, this is the Official Charts lineage, in full: